Summer Heat Brings Rise in Temps and Car Crashes in Louisiana

 Reason 5: Heat Can Cause Tire Blowouts

 Tire blowouts become increasingly common during the hot summer months.
-That’s because the heat causes the air inside tires to expand, and the heat can also cause tire rubber to deteriorate more rapidly.
+That’s because heat can speed up the breakdown of tire rubber and cause the air inside tires to expand.
 Follow this checklist to make sure your tires are in good condition for your next summer road trip.

 Reason 6: Summer Drivers Are Lulled into a False Sense of Complacency

-Here’s why: Bad weather and shorter daylight hours can make drivers naturally more alert and cautious when they drive.
-Contrast that with the “easy” driving of summer, and drivers tend to relax – to their detriment and to the detriment of those around them.
+Here’s why: winter weather and shorter daylight hours can make drivers naturally more alert and cautious when they drive.
+Contrast that with the “easy” driving of summer, and drivers tend to relax, which leads to an increase in accidents.

 Hurt in a Summer Car Crash?
-Let Louisiana Accident Lawyers Help
+Let Our Louisiana Accident Lawyers Help

 The information on this blog is for general information purposes only.
 Nothing herein should be taken as legal advice for any individual case or situation.
 This information is not intended to create, and receipt or viewing does not constitute, an attorney-client relationship.